gouherdanish/gouherdanish.github.io/_posts/2025-01-24-effects-of-batch-size-on-accuracy.md

 **Model Size**

-- Refers to the size of the model on disk
+- It refers to the size of the model on disk

 <img src="{{site.url}}/images/mnist/mlp-comp-g1.png">

 **Model Parameters**

-- Refers to the total number of trainable weights and biases in the model
+- It refers to the total number of trainable weights and biases in the model

 <img src="{{site.url}}/images/mnist/mlp-comp-g2.png">

 **Floating Point Operations**

-- Represents the number of arithmetic operations (multiplications, additions, etc.) required to process one input sample through the model
+- It represents the number of arithmetic operations (multiplications, additions, etc.) required to process one input sample through the model

 <img src="{{site.url}}/images/mnist/mlp-comp-g3.png">

 Note:
-- We can observe that the 2nd MLP Model is bigger in terms of all three criteria presented above
+- We can observe that the 2nd MLP Model is almost twice as big in terms of all three criteria presented above
+- This is due to the extra Hidden layer of neurons present in 2nd MLP model

 ---